BillPetti/baseballr/cran-comments.md

 This is a minor release that
 * Updates for tidyselect deprecation of data masking for related dplyr and tidyr functions
+* Also resolves the issue cited with vignette by CRAN maintainers

 ## R CMD check results